Gill0001/Getting-Cleaning-Data/CodeBook.md

 *Dataframe tables created: "subjects", "labels" and "data"*

 7. Extract only the features for the mean and standard deviation.
-These are identified as those containing the text "-mean()" and "-std()"

-7.1 First find the index of features which contain the text "-mean()" and "-std()" using the glob2rx and grep functions

-7.2 Use the index to create new dataframes for the features and data dataframes containing just the mean and standard deviation measurements
+These are identified as those containing the text "-mean()" and "-std()".
+First find the index of features which contain the text "-mean()" and "-std()" using the glob2rx and grep functions.
+Second use the index to create new dataframes for the features and data dataframes containing just the mean and standard deviation measurements
 *Dataframe tables created: "features2", "data2"*